Hermann-web/blog/docs/blog/posts/programming-languages/python/simplified-logging-python.md

   - python
   - logging
   - tools-comparison
+  - deployment
 links:
   - blog/posts/a-roadmap-for-web-dev.md
   - blog/posts/code-practises/software-licences.md
-title: "Simplified Logging in Python: A Practical Guide to Effective Debugging and Monitoring"
+title: "Logging for Deployment in Python: A Practical Guide to Effective Debugging and Monitoring"
 ---

-# Simplified Logging in Python: A Practical Guide to Effective Debugging and Monitoring
+# Logging for Deployment in Python: A Practical Guide to Effective Debugging and Monitoring

 ## Introduction